How do budget changes affect buyers and sellers?

 Looking forward

 The increasing tax burden on people, the reduction of the stamp duty threshold and the potential uncertainty of interest rates could result in an unstable market into the summer of 2025.
-But whatever the housing ‘weather’ brings the team at Samuels will help you with all your properties needs and questions, so please call us on 01271 343457.
+But whatever the housing ‘weather’ brings the team at Samuels will help you with all your properties needs and are specialist conveyancing solicitors in Devon, so please call us on 01271 343457.